 - Commit to the rapid deployment of clean electricity.

 - Commit to eliminate climate pollution from cars and trucks by transitioning to 100% electric vehicles by 2040.
-The president, and EPA, must make clear that this transition will happen quickly.

 - Commit to investments in building out infrastructure to support electric vehicles.